ThanhHuong98/Algorithm-interview/README.md

 # Algorithm-interview
-Training before three moths.
+Training before three months.
 Good luck to me!!!
 # Time limits, so try it everyday...